-The price of rental cars in New Zealand varies widely depending on the season.
+The price of a car rental in NZ varies widely depending on the season.
 Over summer, which is peak travel season, prices can be almost double winter prices.
 On the cheaper end of the scale, you can expect to pay around $40-$50 for a small model or older car in high season.
 A larger vehicle, such as a Holden Trax compact SUV can cost more than $70 a day.
 Four-wheel drive vehicles are usually the most expensive, costing up to $80 or more per day in high season.

 In winter, a small car can cost as little as $20 a day.
 Larger models can cost between $30-$50 a day.

 Excess reduction costs approximately $20 extra a day in addition to the hire price.